We owe all children a planet Earth as wonderful as the one we have enjoyed.

 GCC regards global warming as the greatest ethical challenge of our times and a matter of intergenerational justice.
 GCC’s aim is to contribute to securing a healthy planet for coming generations.
 This demands a radical reduction of our dependency on fossil resources, and a speedy conversion to green energy

-Today GCC is an independent grass root organization with around 1500 members, with regional groups across Norway and run by a member steering-committee.
+Today GCC is an independent grassroots organization with nearly 1900 members (mars 2018), with regional groups across Norway and run by a member steering-committee.
 GCC has proved a significant voice in the public debate on the state of Norway’s climate policy at home and abroad.

 GCC has adopted Article 112 of the Norwegian Constitution as the guiding principle for climate action and climate justice.
 Section 1 of Article 112 guaranties: “Every person has the right to an environment that is conducive to health and to a natural environment whose productivity and diversity are maintained.
 Natural resources shall be managed on the basis of comprehensive long-term considerations which will safeguard this right for future generations as well.”